RiiConnect24/acw-patcher/README.md

 - [ ] Patch URLs to remove requirement of DNS (need to contact Wiimm)
 - [ ] Make BMG list global

+## Credits
+- @larsenv for offsets
+- PokeAcer549 for actual script creation
+- Wiimm for WIT and SZS tools (both of which are used in my patcher)

 ## Changelog
 v1.2 (first GitHub version):
 - Add all region patches.